Uganda

 S75.
 1r black

-The above stamps are cancelled with the Coat of Arms cancel of the British Vice Consul in the Uganda Protectorate and the adjoining territories.
+The above stamps are usually cancelled with the Coat of Arms cancel of the British Vice Consul in the Uganda Protectorate and the adjoining territories.

 S56.
 2a black